htsiah/simple-rest-api-using-expressjs-with-typescript/README.md

 ### `npm dev`

+Runs the app in the development mode that required tsc --watch.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### `npm dev:ts`

-Runs the app in the development mode.<br />
+Runs the app in the development mode that no required tsc --watch.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### tsc --watch